cvetan/apache-vhost-script/README.md

 Privileges: **775**

 It will create and enable .dev vhost.

+Clone script into **/usr/local/bin** for global access system wide.
+It will need root privileges.